Diving cylinder: Linear dimensions

-Wall thickness varies depending on location, material and practical considerations.
-The sides of the cylindrical section are sufficient to withstand the stresses of a large number of cycles to test pressure, with an allowance for a small amount of material loss due to general corrosion and minor local damage due to abrasion and normal wear and tear of use, and a limited depth of local damage due to pit and line corrosion and physical damage.
+Wall thickness varies depending on location, material, pressure rating, and practical considerations.
+The walls of the cylindrical section are designed to withstand the stresses from a large number of cycles to test pressure, with allowances for minor material loss from general corrosion, small areas of local damage from abrasion and normal wear, and limited depths of damage from pitting, line corrosion, or other physical impacts.
 The amount of damage and material loss allowed is compatible with the visual inspection rejection criteria.
 Steel cylinders are designed for test stresses to be below the fatigue limit for the alloy.
-The wall thickness is roughly proportional to diameter for a given test pressure and material strength – if the diameter is double, the basic wall thickness will also double.
+The wall thickness is roughly proportional to diameter for a given test pressure and material strength – doubling the diameter will also double the basic wall thickness.
+Wall thickness is also proportional to working pressure and test pressure for a given diameter and material specification.
 The cylindrical section has the lowest wall thickness, and it is consistent within manufacturing tolerances for the entire cylindrical section.

-End thickness allows for considerably more wear and tear and corrosion on the bottom of the cylinder, and the shoulder is made thicker to allow for the variabilities inherent in the manufacturing process for closing the end, and for any stress raisers due to the process of permanent stamp marking.
-To a large extent bottom thickness distribution of a steel cylinder and shoulder thickness of all metal cylinders are influenced by the manufacturing process, and may be thicker than strictly necessary for strength and corrosion tolerance.
+End thickness of the base allows for considerably greater wear, impact, and corrosion on the bottom of the cylinder, while the shoulder is made thicker to allow for the variabilities inherent in the manufacturing process for closing the end, and for any stress raisers due to the process of permanent stamp marking.
+Bottom thickness distribution of a steel cylinder and shoulder thickness of all metal cylinders are influenced by the manufacturing process, and may be thicker than strictly necessary for strength and corrosion tolerance.

+Mass

+Faber steel cylinders carrying the CE mark have slightly decreased in mass for a given cylinder size from 2023.
+A 200-bar 15-litre cylinder with 203 mm with domed bottom, has reduced from 16.2 kg to 14.5 kg.
+The equivalent 232-bar cylinder reduced in mass from 18.2 to 16.7 kg.